 The collection consists of legal documents regarding transfer of farm property from Thomas Angells Stiftelser to the Slind family through Kari Olsdatter Slind, 1920.

-Carl Frederick Solberg was born in Kristiania, Oslo, Norway, in 1833 and came to America in 1853.
-In 1857 he became editor of the Norwegian-language paper “Emigraten,” becoming publisher in 1860.
+Papers relating to Carl Frederick Solberg, who emigrated from Norway to America in 1853.
+He became editor of the Norwegian-language paper “Emigraten,” becoming publisher in 1860.
 He was war correspondent for the paper during the Civil War, and in 1872 founded another paper, the “Minnesota.”
-He died in 1924 at age 91.

 Guide to the Sons of Norway Collection